 RU resources are available from any Internet connection.
 A list of local Internet Service Providers is available to help you in your selection of a connection for use when not on campus.

-In order to protect the campus network from the serious security threats associated with viruses, worms, and malware, DoIT has installed a system called Network Access Control (NAC).
-NAC secures the network by making sure that all computers on the network meet the following conditions:
+In order to protect the campus network from the serious security threats associated with viruses, worms, and malware, DoIT has installed a system called Idenity Services Engine (ISE).
+ISE secures the network by making sure that all computers on the network meet the following conditions:

-- The computer is up-to-date on all OS patches (for Windows Systems).
+- The computer has Windows Update turn on (for Windows Systems).

 - The computer is running a known Antivirus program.